programar-arduino-con-eclipse

 }

-Click on the arrow next to the “Build All” button and from the dropdown, choose “Release”.
-Finally, click the “Build All” button, which has a hammer symbol.
-If there are no errors… congratulations!
-Everything is set up and working correctly, you can now program Arduino with Eclipse and use the full power of C++ in your programs.
+Click on the arrow next to the “Build All” button and in the dropdown, choose “Release”.
+Finally, click the “Build All” button, which has a hammer symbol. eclipse-arduino-09 If there are no errors… congratulations!
+Everything is correctly configured and working, you can now program Arduino with Eclipse and use the full power of C++ in your programs.
 But wait… What is all that code?
-That doesn’t look anything like Arduino!
+That looks nothing like Arduino!

 Those of you who have programmed processors will recognize “that code”.
-What we see is the true programming of Atmel.
-The so-called “Wiring” is actually a series of libraries that hide and simplify the process.
-However, it is sometimes advantageous and more efficient to program directly at a low level.
+What we see is the real programming of Atmel.
+The so-called “Wiring” is actually a series of libraries that hide and simplify the programming process.
+However, sometimes it is advantageous and more efficient to program directly at a low level.

-Very interesting, but… How do we recover our Arduino libraries?
-In the next post, we will see how to configure our project, so that we can program Arduino with Eclipse in the same clean and understandable language to which we are accustomed in the standard IDE.
+Very interesting but… How do we get our Arduino libraries back?
+In the next post we will see how to configure our project so we can program Arduino with Eclipse in the same clean and understandable language we are used to in the standard IDE.